ConPaaS-team/conpaas/docs/userguide.rst

 You can also use the command-line to control your Nutshell installation.
-You need to log in as the *stack* user directly in the VirtualBox window or using SSH to connect to the Nutshell VM's IP address.
+You need to log in as the *stack* user directly in the VirtualBox window or using SSH to connect to the Nutshell VM's IP address (the preferred method).

 On login, both the ConPaaS and OpenStack users will already be authenticated.
 You should be able to execute ConPaaS commands, for example starting a